Columbus, OH · Issue Report

 Tall grass & overgrowth in Columbus

-Columbus logged about 28,000 tall grass and overgrowth reports in the last 18 months.
+Columbus logged about 30,500 tall grass and overgrowth reports in the last 19 months.
 That is about four of every ten complaints filed with code enforcement.
 Almost all of them carry low severity scores.
 These are quality-of-life reports, not emergencies.
-Reports are increasing, with 2026 so far running about 20% ahead of the same months last year.
 Tall grass and overgrowth reports peak in May at about twice the volume of a typical month.
 The rate barely moves from one neighborhood to the next.
 This is a citywide pattern, not a local one.
+The same properties come up again and again.
+About four in ten reports point at an address that has been reported at least three times.

 4 in 10